-Back in 1989 I enrolled on a evening course in Shiatsu, a light Japanese Acupressure therapy.
+Back in 1988 I joined a one year introduction course in Shiatsu, a light Japanese Acupressure therapy.
 Working with people on the course was a profound experience which launched a journey of discovery into health and human feelings.
 In the same year I also first experienced Acupuncture treatment, (with some trepidation!), but found it was both relaxing and energising.

-My acupuncturist lent me The Web That Has No Weaver, by Ted Kaptchuk, outlining the thinking in Eastern Medicine, which was my first introduction into the concepts of Yin and Yang.
+My acupuncturist lent me The Web That Has No Weaver, by Ted Kaptchuk.
+This book describes the thinking in Eastern Medicine and this was my first introduction into the concepts of Yin and Yang and the Chinese philosophy of health.

 I qualified as an Acupuncturist in 2000 and was awarded a diploma in Chinese Herbs in 2001, and in 2004 gained the rank of 1st Dan Black Belt.